beforan/js-forms/README.md

 The caveats are pretty clearly covered above, but in more detail:

 - The project this was written for uses Browserify, so `js-forms` is written like a node module **only**.
 It expects a node-like environment.
-- The project this was written for uses Babel.js, so `js-forms` is liberally written in ES2015 or newer.
-Notable "modern" JS features I can think it uses are:
-    - `...` ellipsis for arguments
-    - arrow function declarations
-    - `let` and `const`
-    - `for ... of`
-    - `for ... in`
+- The source is written in modern feature unrestricted ES.
+    - The gulp build workflow transpiles down to support IE10+ (i.e. babel's "last 2 versions")
+    - Feel free to use the source if you don't want the ES5ish `dist` version
 - I'm a .NET developer, not front-end, so I can't be sure it's super best practice javascript.